 3. The previous page is marked ‘stale’, meaning it cannot be written to until erased.

-But as an SSD fills up, there are less available free pages, so the extra writes and erases to create erased pages/blocks can and will occur and cause SSDs to degrade over time.
+But as an SSD fills up, there are fewer available free pages, so the extra writes and erases to create erased pages/blocks can and will occur and cause SSDs to degrade over time.
 As indicated before, to keep the WAF low to help your SSDs run like new:

 - Enforce Sequential Writes rather than Random Writes.